 Flooring materials that could be considered include:

 - 2. Marmoleum which is very tolerable.
 Be careful here as Marmoleum sheet has jute backing.
 Use plenty of insulation underneath and an underlayment with a thermal break to prevent condensation.
 The tiles have a polyester backing.

 - 3. Plastics: Hard plastic sheets, rolls of silicone, other rubber flooring if tolerable, Silleather, EVA mats (this formamide free one).

 - 5. Plastic polypropylene click together tiles, super-duper easy to install.
 The brand is Europe is Bergo but in the US there are a number of them on Amazon like GarageTrac.

-- 6. You could use wood engineered flooring or laminate if you are sure you have enough insulation underneath to prevent condensation from forming under the wood, a thermal break, and that the wood can withstand the humidity in your area.
+- 6. Engineered wood flooring or laminate if you are sure you have enough insulation underneath to prevent condensation from forming under the wood, a thermal break, and that the wood can withstand the humidity in your area.

 If you are concerned about denting, use hard plastic sheets or metal.
 MgO board has worked for some but is prone to cracking (and is permeable).

 Interior Structures: Bed, Cabinets